evgenyneu/tarpan/README.md

 ## Comparing models

 Run `save_compare` to compare multiple models using WAIC and PSIS methods in order to see which models are more compatible with the data.
-If this sounds unfamiliar, I would recommend reading Statistical Rethinking textbook by Richard McElreath.

 ```python
 from tarpan.cmdstanpy.compare import save_compare